Division of Social Sciences

 Consists of an individual research project chosen by the student in consultation with a faculty member, involving both design and implementation.
 Submission of a written report is required.
 Open only to upper-level business management majors and minors who have acquired a strong foundation in business management, and who have received project approval from a sponsoring faculty member and permission of the department chair.

 SCE.
 Senior Capstone Experience

-The Senior Capstone Experience is an intensive research project chosen by the student and guided by a faculty member.
+The Senior Capstone Experience is an intensive research project on a topic chosen by the student and guided by a faculty member.
 It hones research, analytic, and writing skills developed during four years of study.
-Students complete the Capstone while enrolled in the four-credit Senior Capstone Experience (SCE) course, usually in the spring.
+Students complete the Capstone while enrolled in the four-credit Senior Capstone Experience (SCE) course, usually in the spring of their senior year; however, planning for the SCE begins in the spring of their junior year.
 The Capstone receives a mark of Pass, Fail, or Honors.
-Full details on the capstone are available on the department Web site.
+Full details on the capstone are available on the department website.
 Prerequisite: BUS 401.